phelipetls/blog/content/posts/dark-mode-implementation-for-ssr-websites/index.md

 may initially think.
 There are some hacky things we should do to avoid flash of incorrect theme on reload, animation etc.

-In this blog post I'll dive into the implementation details in a general way and then focus on Hugo-powered websites.
+In this blog post I'll dive into the implementation details on how to make it work in general and then on how to implement it in Hugo-powered websites.

 # CSS